tfedoris/MSCS_710_Software_Project/README.md

 Every collection will be output to the windows to user to visualize.

 ## UI
-The website is hosted on an Amazon EC2 server using Apache.
-EC2 server provides a free web service for us to develop the website with flexibility.
+The website is hosted on an AWS EC2 instance, deployed using AWS Amplify.
+AWS Amplify provides a free web service for us to develop the website with flexibility and automatic deployment through GitHub.
 We do not need to create a web server machine to host the website server.
-For the user interface, we will be utilized Flask to design the website.
-Flask is a WSGI (Web Server Gateway Interface) web framework.
-Using Flask, we developed a model-view-controller architecture for our website.
-We set up routes that will generate graphs using Plotly.
-Plotly is an open-source graphing library that can be found [here][1].
+For the user interface, we will be utilizing React and Typescript to design a single page application to visualize the metrics.
+The application has been integrated with Amazon's authentication services utilizing their cognito user pools.
+Through this service, users can register for an account and have their credentials stored securiely on Amazon's web servers.
+Once a user has created an account, they will be provided with a Registration ID to be used with the metrics collector application running on their local machine.
+This registration ID will link their machine with their account so they can view visualized metrics collected from their system.
+Recharts is an open-source graphing library that powers the data visualization for this application.
 We will use this library to display the data that is extracted from the database.

-The routes will also serve web pages which are HTML files that were generated using Jinja.
+To get started with creating an account, you can visit the WAR Dashboard web application [here][1].

-[1]: plotly.com/python/
+[1]: wardashboard.com

 ## Database
 The database that stores the computer metrics collection from client machines is in MySQL.
 We choose MySQL for its compatibility with Amazon RDS and Apache web server.